Grace Nail Johnson: Personal life

 The Johnsons were somewhat unlike other activist members of the Harlem elite in that they also participated in the bohemian social clubs which were prominent in Greenwich Village in the 1920s.
-Her husband's involvement with New York Bohemia largely revolved around the red-light district in Tenderloin, Manhattan which he referred to as the center for "colored bohemians."
+Her husband's involvement with New York Bohemia largely revolved around the red-light district in Tenderloin, Manhattan which he referred to as the center for "colored bohemians".
 Grace used the association with village social clubs primarily to participate in feminist organizations such as Heterodoxy.

 On June 26, 1938, Grace was seriously injured in an automobile accident while she was driving in Wiscasset, Maine.
 The car was struck by a passing train and the accident resulted in the death of her husband.
-More than 2,500 of the Johnson's friends and supporters attended the funeral.
+More than 2,500 of the Johnsons' friends and supporters attended the funeral.
 They had been married for 28 years yet had no children.
 Her protegee, Ollie Jewel Sims Okala, was her companion for the decades following her husband's death.

-Ollie Okala first met the Johnsons as patients while she was working as a nurse.
+Ollie Okala first met the Johnsons as patients when she was working as a nurse.
 Grace and Ollie quickly became close friends, and when Ollie moved to New York the Johnsons helped her get a job.
 Ollie Okala eventually became something of Johnson's protegee and in their later years they lived together.

 Grace Nail Johnson died at her home on November 1, 1976, aged 91.
 Her ashes were buried with her husband's on the Nail family plot at Green-Wood Cemetery in Brooklyn, New York.
 She designated Ollie Okala as the executor of her estate.
 Ollie continued to live in the Harlem apartment she used to share with Grace until her own death on September 9, 2001.
 As a final testament to their friendship, Okala's ashes were interred in the Nail plot at Greenwood.

 Legacy

 Throughout her life, Johnson worked to support and promote the Harlem Renaissance.
 And although the true extent of her involvement in children's literature is unclear, she has been referred to by scholars of the subject as "the unsung hero of children's literature."

 One of the greatest legacies she left behind is the large collection of papers she collected and preserved.
 Throughout her life, Grace Nail Johnson kept a record of newspaper clippings that mentioned herself, her husband, their work, or events significant to the history of Harlem.
-In 1941 she worked with Carl Van Vechten to create the James Weldon Johnson Memorial Collection of American Negro Arts and Letters at the Beinecke Rare Book and Manuscript Library of Yale University.
+In 1941, she worked with Carl Van Vechten to create the James Weldon Johnson Memorial Collection of American Negro Arts and Letters at the Beinecke Rare Book and Manuscript Library of Yale University.
 At the time of its creation, the collection was one of the only of its kind.
-A scrapbook of her brother John E. Nail's work, as well as her won papers, were later added to the collection.
-Johnson continued to seek out and receive additional pieces of literature from other Harlem authors to add to the collection until her death in 1976.
+Her own papers, as well as a scrapbook of her brother John E. Nail's work, were later added to the collection.
+Until her death in 1976, Johnson continued to seek out and receive additional pieces of literature from other Harlem authors to add to the collection.
 The collection has been a valuable resource for research on Harlem Renaissance literature and history.